 Happy Labor Day to all.
 The following is our monthly schedule of events:

 First Tuesday of the month is Bingo.
 The games start at 5:00 p.m.

 Third Tuesday of the month is our potluck dinner and business meeting.
 Bring your own table service and a dish to pass.
 Dinner starts at noon.

 Fourth Tuesday of the month is card night starting at 5:00 p.m.
 Card night is for Locals 652 and 602.
 Our bingo night, potluck/business meeting, and social night is for Local 652 retirees, spouses, and associate members only.

 ctober 14.
 Social night is for Local 652 retirees, spouses, and associate members only – no guests.

 The Oldsmobile Outdoor Club has supplied us with the following camping dates and locations:

 Sept.
 12-13-14 Rockys Campground, Albion.
 And Oct.
 10-11-12 Michigan Trap Shooting Association, Mason.
 For more info, call Wagon Master Jay Courser, 517-323-2331.
-Camping is not limited to retirees, active workers who are members of the Oldsmobile Outdoor Club are welcome to join in the fun.
+Camping is not limited to retirees; active workers who are members of the Oldsmobile Outdoor Club are welcome to join in the fun.